-It is expected that you make every effort to hand assignments to the instructor in class.
-If it is absolutely not possible to do so, take your assignment to SS 1152 and put it in the Dropbox.
+You must make every effort to take assignments directly to me.
+If it is not possible to do so, take your assignment to SS 1152 and put it in the dropbox.
 Your assignment will be date-stamped and placed in the instructor's mailbox.
 It is your responsibility to keep a copy of all assignments in case of loss by any cause.
 Assignments cannot be returned by staff in the Department office.

-V. Guidelines and Policies
+Guidelines and Policies

-Electronic Devices
+Electronic Devices: